cooperlyt/keycloak-phone-provider/README.md

 ### **Theme**

-Need change realm login theme to 'phone'.
+You will need to change the realm login theme to 'phone'.

-you can create a customized theme base on 'phone'.
+You can create a customized theme base on 'phone'.

 ```
   parent=phone